lifepillar/nanoc4-template/README.md

 Features:

-- extends Nanoc helpers and provides templates to fully support blogs!
-Including feeds, archives, tags, etc…
+- extends Nanoc helpers and provides templates to **fully support blogs**, including feeds, archives, tags, etc…
 - works with [Compass](http://compass-style.org) out of the box;
 - builds development/production version of your site;
 - aggregates JavaScript and CSS files, and minifies JavaScript, CSS and HTML;
-- includes [Font Awesome](http://fontawesome.io) Sass files by default.
 - provides helper functions for placeholder text and images;
-- adds syntax highlighting using [Pygments](http://pygments.org).
+- adds syntax highlighting using [Pygments](http://pygments.org);
+- web framework agnostic (use it with [Zurb Foundation](http://foundation.zurb.com), [Bootstrap](http://getbootstrap.com), etc…, or with no framework at all).

 With this template, you may:

-- choose between [Zurb Foundation](http://foundation.zurb.com) and [Bootstrap Sass](https://github.com/twbs/bootstrap-sass) (or use your own framework or no framework at all);
 - write your posts in Markdown or [Multimarkdown](http://fletcherpenney.net/multimarkdown/);
 - easily add [Google